Application Exercise (AE) FAQ

-So your students have done some EasyTech lessons.
+So your students have done some EasyTech Lessons.
 Now what?
-Give your students an opportunity to test out their new knowledge by assigning an Application Exercise.
+Give your students an opportunity to test out their new knowledge by assigning an Application Exercise (AE).

 What is an Application Exercise?

 There are different types of Application Exercises.
-Some reinforce concepts and vocabulary, while others provide an activity/project for students to apply new technology skills.
+Some reinforce concepts and vocabulary, while others provide an activity or project for students to apply new technology skills.

 Application Exercises can be assigned along with EasyTech Lessons and Quizzes.
-While EasyTech lessons are auto-scored, self-contained lessons, Application Exercises are introduced and facilitated by a teacher.
+While some curriculum items are auto-scored and self-contained, Application Exercises are introduced and facilitated by a teacher.

 What is included in an Application Exercise?

-Categories – Subject areas/concepts that align to this curriculum item.
+Categories – Subject areas/concepts that align with this curriculum item

-Standards – Alignment to applicable National, State, ISTE, Common Core standards, CSTA K-12, E-Rate required objectives.
+Standards – Alignment to applicable national, state, ISTE, Common Core, CSTA K-12 standards, as well as E-rate required objectives

 When should I use Application Exercises?

-Towards the beginning of the unit, the AE usually reinforces discrete skills and/or concepts taught in the preceding EasyTech lessons and teacher-led Discussions.
-Later in the unit, the Application Exercise may be a more complex project, where students are applying a comprehensive set of skills.
+Towards the beginning of the unit, the Application Exercise usually reinforces discrete skills or concepts taught in the preceding Lessons and teacher-led Discussions.
+Later in the unit, the Application Exercise may be a more complex project which requires students to apply a comprehensive set of skills.

 How do I monitor student progress?